bodrick/awesome/TOPICS.md

 ## codegen

 *   [shobrook/adrenaline](https://github.com/shobrook/adrenaline) - Instant answers to any programming question
+*   [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 *   [podimo/Podimo.ConstEmbed](https://github.com/podimo/Podimo.ConstEmbed) - Compile-time file embedding as string constants.
 *   [RicoSuter/NSwag](https://github.com/RicoSuter/NSwag) - The Swagger/OpenAPI toolchain for .NET, ASP.NET Core and TypeScript.